 Bots can play useful roles for this group of students.
 For example, they can be designed to act as personalized information brokers or students’ assistants.
 These bots can inform such students about approaching deadlines, application status, address their support queries 24/7, keep them updated about the upcoming events on campus, and provide them assistance with locating offices or classes during their visit to the campus etc.

 Chat and voice bots should not be looked at as replacements for the support staff at a campus.
 As however personalized the chatbot conversations are, there are issues that demand human touch, intelligence or expertise.
 That’s why, rather than replacing support staff with chatbots, institutions should look to chatbots for modernizing the conventional support desk experience for students.

 For example, when an institution’s staff are spread thin during peak times or are trying to support hundreds if not thousands of students individually, bots can fill that gap.
-Preliminary tier 1 issues can be redirected to chatbots and answers to frequently asked questions can be automated.
-This will lessen the staff’s burden and ensure that front-line support team doesn’t waste time performing repetitive tasks which can be easily automated and performed by bots.
+Preliminary tier 1 issue can be redirected to AI chatbot and answers to frequently asked questions can be automated.
+This will lessen the staff’s burden and ensure that the front-line support team doesn’t waste time performing repetitive tasks that can be easily automated and performed by bots.

 The bottom line:

-AI is bound to grow manifold in higher-ed.
-A Report by the research firm Technavio states that the global market for artificial intelligence in higher education is projected to grow at a CAGR (compound annual growth rate) of 39% by 2020.
+AI Bot is bound to grow manifold in higher-ed.
+A report by the research firm Technavio states that the global market for AI in higher education is projected to grow at a CAGR (compound annual growth rate) of 39% by 2020.
 This figure shows how AI as a technology is gaining traction at an unprecedented pace in educational institutions.
 Chat and voice bots have an undeniable claim to the major part of this AI footprint in higher-ed.

-While AI bots won’t resolve all the systemic challenges, they can certainly help in bridging the gaps in an institution’s student support ecosystem.
+While AI bot won’t resolve all the systemic challenges, they can certainly help in bridging the gaps in an institution’s student support ecosystem.